• Side menu - quick search bar for popular catergories

 16 ft Feet 1956 Mercury

 1956 MERCURY SABRE 16. ft.
 MAHOGANY RUNABOUT, with in-line 6 Gray Marine original motor.
 Upholstery: vinyl, white with red piping.
 I believe the motor is roughly 100 HP.
 Original wood trailer, needs new windshield, carburetor re-build, new battery, re-wire.
 Have complete new gasket set.
 I would consider this boat as more a ‘needs work’ rather than a ‘project boat’.
 The structure and hull are sound, interior re-painted, and do not believe the engine to have any issues.
 This mahogany runabout is a vintage classic: 1956 Mercury Sabre, 16 ft.
 Wooden Power Boat.
 Best as I know, it is complete with original trim, gauges, forward/reverse lever, etc. I purchased the boat with my neighbor, and intentions of us polishing it up ourselves.
 Reminded me of the wood Chris Craft lake boats I grew up with.
 It was in running order when we purchased.
 But with both of our busy professional lives, time has not been on our side.
 We did perform some work on the boat, but have never put it in the water.
 We crafted a new stainless exhaust manifold, painted the interior hull, replaced all the visible screws with stainless, installed a new stiffening plate behind where the propellor shaft exits.
 Carburetors need to be cleaned/rebuilt.
 The vinyl-upholstered seats and motor cover are in good shape.
 It has been tarped since we purchased in 2009.
 The exterior mahogany would look terrific if it were refinished.
 The interior is in quite good shape.
 We were planning to rewire, since the previous owner had installed all the same-color wiring.
 The windshield is an acrylic replacement that is damaged and needs to be replaced.
 Original wood trailer and Mercury hubcaps.
 Have rebuild kits for the dual carburetors.
 Wish we had found to time to work on it…Fixed up, this boat will be a beauty!
-If you have any questions call 949-230-3628, Steve.
 The boat is located in Costa Mesa, Southern California.

 Loading the next …